MarkSchmitt/meta-chai/README.md

 ![ALSA settings](./docu/assets/alsa-settings.png)

-For easy verification, use the _chai-audio-image_ with the alsa-tools.
+For easy verification, use the _chai-image-audio_ with the alsa-tools.
 Just plugin your headphone, setup ALSA like the picture above and run `alsaloop` and verify the microphone 😎️

 ## shutdown / reboot